Directing The Documentary

 - tips and suggestions for documentary filmmakers on story ideas

 - what’s new in the 6th edition of Directing the Documentary

 In the opening segment for the show, I gave my 5 Essential Books for the Documentary Filmmaker.
-See all titles listed below!
+I have provided a list and links below:

 Directing the Documentary by Michael Rabiger

 What more can I say about this book?
 It is THE BIBLE OF DOC FILMMAKERS.
 Do not wait.
 Do not pass go.
 Do not collect your $200.
 Instead use a part of what would have been your $200 and BUY THIS BOOK NOW.
 You’ll be able to make your money back… and hopefully more than $200 later on!
 (Okay, I know, I’m going a bit overboard here, but seriously, this book..!)